citrix/citrix-daas-rest-go/citrixquickdeploy/docs/ProvisionConnectorsModel.md

 `func (o *ProvisionConnectorsModel) HasDomainName() bool`

 HasDomainName returns a boolean if a field has been set.

+### GetExistingConnectorsCount

+`func (o *ProvisionConnectorsModel) GetExistingConnectorsCount() int32`

+GetExistingConnectorsCount returns the ExistingConnectorsCount field if non-nil, zero value otherwise.

+### GetExistingConnectorsCountOk

+`func (o *ProvisionConnectorsModel) GetExistingConnectorsCountOk() (*int32, bool)`

+GetExistingConnectorsCountOk returns a tuple with the ExistingConnectorsCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExistingConnectorsCount

+`func (o *ProvisionConnectorsModel) SetExistingConnectorsCount(v int32)`

+SetExistingConnectorsCount sets ExistingConnectorsCount field to given value.

+### HasExistingConnectorsCount

+`func (o *ProvisionConnectorsModel) HasExistingConnectorsCount() bool`

+HasExistingConnectorsCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)